dNationCloud/kubernetes-monitoring/helpers/README.md

 Grafana dashboards and Prometheus alerts are stored in the [jsonnet](https://jsonnet.org/) templates.

 Jsonnet templates are shipped in compressed form by the k8s configmap.
-Then the k8s configmap with compressed jsonnet is consumed by `jsonnet-translator`.
+Then the k8s configmap with compressed jsonnet is consumed by [kubernetes-jsonnet-translator](https://github.com/dNationCloud/kubernetes-jsonnet-translator).
-`jsonnet-translator` translates jsonnet templates to the plain json and generates prometheus rule or grafana configmap k8s objects.
+[kubernetes-jsonnet-translator](https://github.com/dNationCloud/kubernetes-jsonnet-translator) translates jsonnet templates to the plain json and generates prometheus rule or grafana configmap k8s objects.

 If you want to test your local changes in local KinD k8s cluster use following steps: